 Circular supply chains:

-Building scalable systems that circulate products and materials for repair, reuse and recycling and uses lower impact production processes— such as dyeing, printing, finishing.
+Building scalable systems that circulate products and materials for repair, reuse, remake and recycling that use lower impact production processes— such as dyeing, printing and finishing.

 Circular customer journeys:

-Providing convenient ways to engage in circular fashion where products are used more before being repaired, reused and recycled.
+Providing convenient ways for our customers to engage in circular fashion where products are used more before being repaired, reused, remade and recycled.

 A circular ecosystem